-Continue your drive to Eumundi, a charming town known for its amazing art galleries, cafes, boutique shops and the world-famous Original Eumundi Markets (Wednesday and Saturday 7.30-2pm).
+Continue your drive to Eumundi, a charming town known for its amazing art galleries, pubs, cafes, boutique shops and the world-famous Original Eumundi Markets (Wednesday and Saturday 7.30-1:30pm).
 Eumundi Square Markets are also open Friday`s (7.30am-2.00pm)

 No matter what day you visit Eumundi, spend time strolling along historic Memorial Drive under the shade of the magnificent memorial fig trees, visit art galleries or pick up a historical walk booklet at the Discover Eumundi Heritage and Visitor Centre and learn more about the many historic buildings constructed between 1890 and 1930.
 While away some time in a bookshop, or the kids will love exploring the magnificent trees and swings of Dick Caplick Park.